 I have hit a wall.
 I cannot do it all.

 This morning as always the kid woke up before the alarm, which is set for 6 am.
-I begged the baby Jesus that he would go back to sleep with the boob stick in mouth routine.
+I begged the baby Jesus that he would go back to sleep with the boob stuck in mouth routine.
 Nope.
 Okay wet diapered little one, let’s get up.
 This kid must be in another teething bout because I had to be either carrying him or within one foot of him all morning.
-Every try to get dressed and ready for work with a 10-½ month old attached to you?
+Every try to get dressed and ready for work with a 10-½-month-old attached to you?
 Not fun.
 Yep, I am showerless today.
 If you have to see me today, you should pray to the baby Jesus that my deodorant does not fail and I do not use Secret, but the all-natural brand.

-Managed to change diaper, get him dressed, stuff diapers (forgot to do last night) and get his diaper bag ready to go.
+Managed to change the diaper, get him dressed, stuff diapers (forgot to do last night) and get his diaper bag ready to go.
 Now let’s see if Mommy can get dressed.

-Brushing teeth – he is in bathroom with me.
+Brushing teeth – he is in the bathroom with me.
 The normal toy to keep him preoccupied is not working.
-He sees me brushing teeth and he wants to brush his teeth, but in my arms.
+He sees me brushing teeth and he wants to brush his teeth but in my arms.
 Pick him up and we brush our teeth.
 He has his own little toothbrush.
 It is rather cute; he tries to copy what I do.

 That was my morning and I did not even discuss traffic where I spaced out for a quick second and almost ran into the back of the car in front of me (already dropped the kid off when this happened).
 Just made me cry more, but with a faster heartbeat.

 I really need a break.
-Oh wait…that is what work is right?
+Oh, wait…that is what work is right?